Code-Institute-Submissions/ShoeShine/README.md

 ### Surface

-#### colors
+#### colours

-- I have decided to use two main colors throughout the website (#1F4068, #206A5D).
-I have chosen these colors because they match together well, it is easy on the eye, and shows the typography well.
-For the background i have chosen a grey (#EBECF1) color which makes the main two colors stand out well.
+- I have decided to use two main colours throughout the website (#1F4068, #206A5D).
+I have chosen these colours because they match together well, it is easy on the eye, and shows the typography well.
+For the background i have chosen a grey (#EBECF1) color which makes the main two colours stand out well.
-- The text on the website is the two main colors (#1F4068, #206A5D) when on the grey (#EBECF1) background.
-Text on the two main colors background is going to be white, as it stands out and is catching on the eye.
+- The text on the website is the two main colours (#1F4068, #206A5D) when on the grey (#EBECF1) background.
+Text on the two main colours background is going to be white, as it stands out and is catching on the eye.

 #### Typography